PurdueSoftEng/Metrics/README.md

 ### New Metric #1: Good Pinning Practice

-The metric tests the fraction of dependencies that are pinned to at least a specific major+minor vesion of a package.
+This metric tests the fraction of dependencies that are pinned to at least a specific major+minor vesion of a package.

 ### New Metric #2: Code Review

+This metric tests the fraction of project code that was introduced through pull requests with a code review.

 ## Updating the Repository

-For part 2 we also updated our Github repository to be both binary and library.
+For part 2 we also updated our Github repository to be both a binary and library.
 To incorporate a connection with our REST-ful API, we set up the Github as a library with the addition of a lib.rs file.